NilsRo/ImpulseSmartMeter/README.md

 # Make your gas/water meter smart
 Forecasting the whole gas and water costs is actually much more interessting than some years ago.
 To do so it is neccessary to have smartmeters installed by your utility company.
-If this is not the case like in my home it is common that most meters provides an impulse counter, simply a magnet.
-This magnet can be used to record the consumption simply by counting the impulses.
+If this is not the case like in my home it is common that most meters provides an impulse simply by integrated a magnet.
+This magnet can be used to record the consumption by counting the impulses.

-There are some projects included tasmota that provided impulse counters but I decided to create my own to have it specialzed to my purposes included a WebUI.
+There are some projects included tasmota that provided impulse counters but I decided to create my own specialzed to my purposes included a WebUI, Watchdog and value calculation.

 ## Featurelist
-* MQTT publishing to get logging information
+* MQTT integration
+* value calculation and storage
 * Realtime clock for logging
 * Guided setup to avoid storing WiFi password, etc. in the code
 * NVRAM backup of the actual value
-* error message of it was offline longer than 10 minutes with realtime clock (NTP)
+* watchdog to monitor if the device was offline longer than 10 minutes
 * build in LED shows reed sensor status

 ## [Hardware](docs/schema.pdf)